iqbal-lab-org/clockwork/README.md

+# Clockwork
-# Clockwork - pipelines for processing bacteria Illumina data and variant calling
+## Pipelines for processing bacterial Illumina data and variant calling

 Note: these pipelines were developed for the [CRyPTIC](http://www.crypticproject.org/) project which studies M. tuberculosis, but in principle can be used on any bacteria.